viniciosanacleto/Porto/README.md

 <br>
 Every `Repository` MUST have a `model` function that returns the corresponding `Model`.
 <br>
-By extending the extends `BaseRepository` you already have many ready functions to use, no need to write them manually (like `find`, `create`, `update` and much more).
+By extending the `BaseRepository` you already have many ready functions to use, no need to write them manually (like `find`, `create`, `update` and much more).

-For more details about what's provded by the Repository Class check out the [documentation](https://github.com/andersao/l5-repository) of the package used for that.
+For more details about what's provided by the Repository Class check out the [documentation](https://github.com/andersao/l5-repository) of the package used for that.

 `Repository` code sample: